rakukanteki/Machine-Learning-and-Data-Science-Projects/README.md

 - Pandas for Data Cleaning.
 - MatPlotlib for data visualisation.
 - Python Flask for Backend server.
-- HTML, CSS, JS for UI.
+- HTML, CSS for UI and JS for communicating with server.
 - Kaggle for Datasets
 - Supervised Machine Learning.